Looking for guides on how to shoot high contrast photography? Learn more with our latest tips for 2020.

 Composition refers to the way the various elements in a scene are arranged within the frame.
 Challenges will focus on setting up the shot and developing our personal composition style; styles which can become our trademark.
 Developing your Composition will allow you to set the stage to generate a reaction from your audience.

 High contrast photography involves using strong contrast elements in your photo.
-The easiest and most common use of contrast is through tonal contrast, where black and white elements are juxtaposed alongside one another.
+The easiest and most common use of contrast is through tonal contrast, where black and white elements are juxtaposed alongside one another, such as in low key photography.
 These kinds of photos will have a lot of blacks and whites while minimizing the overall amount of gray tone between elements or subjects.

 While the most common type of contrast is tonal, other photographers will use high contrast to make a specific subject or element stand out in a picture.
 Examples of this include a red umbrella against a rainy backdrop or the vibrant purples of a flower standing out from a garden.